 After a few days with the Panasonic S5 and playing with some of it’s filters, I rediscovered a use for one of the film simulations I have on my Fujifilm X-T4.
 It’s a sort of cross process modification based on Ritchie Roesch’s recipe.

 My initial thoughts were it looks way too different from the original colors.
-Too much reddish tones.
+Too much in the reddish tones.
 I didn’t really see a place for it in my day to day.
 While that last statement may still hold true, I realized it has a place and an appeal.
-When I look at photos from my X-T4, just have to have an appearance that catches my eye in the moment.
+When I look at photos taken with my X-T4, they just have to have an appearance that catches my eye in the moment.
 Right now, this one does.

 These are a few shots using the Cross Process Recipe.